What is Stop Work Authority (SWA)?

 Wise Businessware has a successful track record of helping companies reduce incident rates with Safety Audit and Inspection Software, Incident Management Software (e.g. near miss, hazardous conditions, property damage, first aid, injury and illness), Corrective Action Software and Online Safety Compliance Training.

-To learn more use the schedule call button below to schedule a 20 minute introductory call or request a consultation.
+To learn more schedule a 20 minute introductory call consultation.